AIA grants honorary membership to three individuals

 Recipients are recognized for their contributions to the architecture profession.

 Honorary AIA Membership is conferred upon individuals who have made notable contributions to the advancement of the architecture profession but are not otherwise eligible for AIA membership.
-In order to be considered for honorary membership, candidates must meet a host of criteria to be eligible.
-Additionally, candidates must be nominated by either members of the AIA Board of Directors, Strategic Council, chapters, or Knowledge Communities.
+In order to be considered for honorary membership, candidates must meet a host of criteria.
+Additionally, candidates must be nominated by a member of the AIA Board of Directors, Strategic Council, chapter leadership, or Knowledge Communities.
 Nominations are subject to the review and consideration of a jury.

 This year’s honorary members are:

 Learn more about Honorary AIA Membership on AIA’s website.